endormi/awesome-dj/README.md

-This repository is specifically meant to those who are looking in to using Django, since this gives a good amount of information about Django and it's capabilities.
+This repository is specifically meant to those who are looking into using Django, since this gives a good amount of information about Django and it's capabilities.

 > Python version support